First Saudi state

+History

 Early establishment

 The House of Saud and its allies quickly rose to become the dominant power in Arabia by first conquering Najd, and then expanding their influence over the eastern coast from Kuwait down to the northern borders of Oman.
-Furthermore, Saud's forces brought the highlands of 'Asir under their suzerainty, while Muhammad ibn Abd Al Wahhab wrote letters to people and scholars to enter the field of jihad.
+Saud's forces also captured the highlands of Asir, while Muhammad ibn Abd Al Wahhab wrote letters to people and scholars to join jihad.
 After many military campaigns, Muhammad bin Saud died in 1765, leaving the leadership to his son, Abdul-Aziz bin Muhammad.
-Saud's forces went so far as to gain command of the Shi'a holy city of Karbala in 1801.
-Here they destroyed the shrine of the saints and monuments and killed over 5000 civilians.
+Saud's forces went so far as to gain command of the Shia holy city of Karbala, Ottoman Iraq, in 1801.
+Here they destroyed the shrine of the saints and monuments and killed over 5,000 civilians.
 In retribution, Abdulaziz was assassinated by a young Shia in 1803, having followed him back to Najd.

 Muhammad bin Abd Al Wahhab died in 1792.
-In 1803, eleven years after his death, the son of Abdulaziz bin Muhammad, Saud bin Abdul-Aziz bin Muhammad bin Saud, sent out forces to bring the region of Hejaz under his rule.
-Ta'if was the first city to be captured, and later the two holy cities of Mecca and Medina.
+In 1803, eleven years after his death, the son of Abdulaziz bin Muhammad, Saud bin Abdulaziz, sent out forces to bring the region of Hejaz under his rule.
+Taif was the first city to be captured, and later the two holy cities of Mecca and Medina.
 This was seen as a major challenge to the authority of the Ottoman Empire, which had exercised its rule over the holy cities since 1517.

 Decline of sovereignty

 The task of weakening the grip of the House of Saud was given to the powerful viceroy of Egypt, Muhammad Ali Pasha, by the Ottomans.
 This initiated the Ottoman–Saudi War, in which Muhammad Ali sent his troops to the Hejaz region by sea.
-His son, Ibrahim Pasha, then led Ottoman forces into the heart of Nejd, capturing town after town.
-Saud's successor, his son Abdullah bin Saud, was unable to prevent the recapture of the region.
-Finally, Ibrahim reached the Saudi capital at Diriyah and placed it under siege for several months until it surrendered in the winter of 1818.
-Ibrahim then shipped off many members of the clans of Al Saud to Egypt and the Ottoman capital, Istanbul.
-Abdullah bin Saud was later executed in the Ottoman capital Istanbul with his severed head later thrown into the waters of the Bosphorus, marking the end of what was known as the First Saudi State.
-However, both the Wahhabi sect and the remaining members of the Al Saud clan stayed committed.
-They founded a Second Saudi State that lasted until 1891, and later a third state, Saudi Arabia, which the Al Saud continue to rule up to the present day.
+His son, Ibrahim Pasha, then led Ottoman forces into the heart of Najd, capturing town after town.
+Saud's successor, his son Abdullah I, was unable to prevent the recapture of the region.
+Finally, Ibrahim reached the Saudi capital at Diriyah.
+He placed it under siege for several months until it surrendered in the winter of 1818.
+Ibrahim then shipped off many members of the House of Saud to Egypt and the Ottoman capital, Constantinople (modern day Istanbul).
+Abdullah I was later executed in the Ottoman capital, with his severed head later thrown into the waters of the Bosporus, marking the end of what was known as the first Saudi state.
+However, both the followers of the Wahhabi movement and the remaining members of the House of Saud stayed committed.
+They founded the Second Saudi State that lasted until 1891.
+Before the unification of modern Saudi Arabia, several emirates and kingdoms were established in the region, eventually paving the way for the formation of the Kingdom of Saudi Arabia.